 Robert and Lisa live in Sweetwater, Texas with their three boys, Garrison, Grayson, and Elliot.

 Circle of Hope International upholds a high standard for our employees and toward the people we serve.
-The board is made up of five uncompensated members, with leadership from the Executive Director, Karen Roller, and the Malawian Director, Ernest Phiri.
-The board consists of three women and four men.
+The board is made up of five uncompensated members, with leadership from the Executive Director, Karen Roller.
+The board consists of three women and three men.
 The board is diverse in their abilities, from education experience to medical careers, from agricultural knowledge to business leaders.
 All board members have visited our programs in Malawi on numerous occasions.
 Our board members are experienced members of local school boards and non-profit boards.
 The board meets on a bi-monthly basis and has the expectation that all members be present for these meetings